 Whole foods include meat, fish, vegetables, fruits and whole grains.
 Processed foods include prepackaged meals, refined grains and sugar, cereals, canned produce and microwavable meals.

-Fish is a great source of protein that’s often easier to break down than other proteins such as poultry and meat.
+- Fish is a great source of protein that’s easier to digest than other proteins such as poultry and meat.